 5. Offer an Opportunity to Give Back

 Millennials want to know that your company is invested in them, and also in helping the world.
-Seventy-six percent (76%) of Millennials regard companies as a force for positive social impact.
-Also, being involved in "good causes" helps Millennials feel empowered.
-Empowered employees are ultimately more engaged, so by giving your employees an opportunity to get involved, you're encouraging them to be more keyed-in at work.
+Seventy-six percent (76%) of them regard companies as a force for positive social impact.
+Also, being involved in “good causes” helps Millennials feel empowered.
+Empowered employees are ultimately more engaged, so by giving your employees an opportunity to get involved, you’re encouraging them to be more keyed-in at work.

 15 Economic Facts about Millennials, The Council of Economic Advisers

 Millennials Are the Largest Generation in the U.S. Labor Force, Pew Research Center